NgiapPuoyKoh/ai-chat-annotator/README.md

 - Click on "More" and "View Logs"
 - Alternatively, select "Restart all Dynos" to restart the app

-#### Link GitHub Repository to Heroku for automatic deployment from HitHub
+#### Link GitHub Repository to Heroku for automatic deployment from GitHub

 - Navigate to Heroku
-- Click on Deploy tab
+- Click on the Deploy tab
 - Deployment Method Click Github
-- Paste github repository name and click "Search"(the github repo name from github)
+- Paste Github repository name and click "Search"(the Github repo name from Github)
 - Click on "Connect"
 - Click "Enable Automatic Deploys" from the master branch
 - Click "Deploy Branch"

 #### Push Code from Gitpod

-- in Gitpod navigate to project folder
+- in Gitpod navigate to the project folder
   ```
   git remote -v
   git status